shmoocon/proceedings-2015/otm/01_building_for_usability.md

 (“How Instagram Grew From Foursquare Knock-Off to $1 Billion Photo Empire” by Eric Markowitz.
 April 10, 2012.  http://www.inc.com/eric-markowitz/life-and-times-of-instagram-the-complete-original-story.html)

-2.  '##'Design for Your Users’ Threat Model’
+## Design for Your Users’ Threat Model

 “Made for Spies” is awesome if your users are spies.
 But if they are account executives (at Sony, for example) then we need to account for them being less motivated than the average spy.
 Let’s use messaging apps as an example.
 Mainstream users (executives included) need apps that are easy to use or else they will resort to DMing on Facebook and using other insecure communications.